nmcteam/3dash/site/content/index.md

 2. Why not use something like Sculpin?

 Indeed.
 Sculpin is awesome.
-But we wanted to scratch a personal itch and building something much smaller and simpler.
+But we wanted to scratch a personal itch and build something much smaller and simpler.
 3dash is not intended for large complex sites.
 Think 1-5 page personal blog or brochure sites.

 3. Do you provide support?